Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Do Skunks in Urban Areas Eat?

-In extreme cases, when skunks can’t access food at all, they chose to invade homes and feed on any food they can get around your property.
+In extreme cases, when skunks can’t access food at all, they will choose to invade homes and eat any foods that they can get around your property.
 These can be decaying plants or garbage.
-These invasions are an annoyance to most humans as these animals leave visible damage on the yard.
+These invasions are an annoyance to most humans, as these animals leave visible damage on the yard.

-Skunks will raid garbage and trash, looking for their favorite food, which can be very messy.
-Because of these, most people have devised methods to keep them away from their properties or trap them.
+Skunks will raid garbage and trash, looking for their favorite food, which can be messy.
+Therefore, most people have devised methods to keep them away from their properties or trap them.

-They get attracted to unattended garbage, which will most times contain their favorite foods, such as insects and rodents.
-In addition, when foraging, they could also feed on leftovers and rotting food because they are very adaptable.
+Skunks get attracted to unattended garbage, which will often contain their favorite foods, such as insects and rodents.
+In addition, when foraging, they will feed on leftovers and rotting food because they are very adaptable.

 However, skunks become more threatening to humans when they can’t get food in the garbage.
 They can go a step further and target BBQ grills and compost piles.
 If skunks constantly visit your home to look for food, they’ll probably come back several times.